 When it comes to an organization’s environment, even small, non-complex organizations can easily end up with a complex IT environment.
 Between systems that are on-premise, to cloud-based applications or even entire environments that are hosted in-the-cloud, Work from Home (WFH) and “shadow IT” – today’s IT environment is complex!
 Knowing and understanding where an organization’s data is stored, how it’s protected and what technical vulnerabilities exist that could lead to a partial or full compromise of an organization has never been more important.

-Vestige’s Network Penetration Testing addresses this issue.
+Vestige’s Network Penetration Testing service addresses this issue.
 Our assessments combine technical analysis of the organization’s environment with our Penetration Testers’ real-world experience to identify, test and report upon vulnerabilities that the organization should address to improve its security.

-Vestige provides a handful of options when it comes to network penetration testing.
+Vestige provides a handful of options when it comes to our network penetration testing service.
 Each provides benefits and has limitations.
 As such, it is important to discuss your overall goals with Vestige and understand not only what you’re looking to achieve in this penetration test, but how this test fits in with an overall risk management and cybersecurity program.
 We’ve also included the pros and cons of each.